rohan-paul/rohan-paul.github.io/_posts/2017-08-08-Understanding_ReactJS_Component.md

 It is often desirable to divide components based on their primary responsibility, into Presentational and Container components.
 Presentational components are concerned only with displaying data - they can be regarded as, and are often implemented as, functions that convert a model to a view.
 Typically they do not maintain any internal state.
 Container components are concerned with managing data.
 This may be done internally through their own state, or by acting as intermediaries with a state-management library such as Redux.
 Initialization of the state and update of the state are handled in container component.
-The container component will not directly display data, rather it will pass the data to a presentational component.

 **Setting the initial state**